 Like all safety issues, prevention is the key.
 EMLL has implemented the following measures to aid in selecting caring, competent and safe volunteers: and protecting the children of our community.
+EMLL has zero tolerance for abuse.

 Application

 All volunteers are required to complete the Volunteer Application.
 The application must include residence information, employment history and three personal references from non-relatives.
 All potential volunteers must fill out the application that clearly asks for information about prior criminal convictions.
 The form also points out that all positions are conditional based on the information received back from a background check.